 - Mobile catering business

 A mobile catering business includes things like street food stalls, vans and pop-up coffee stands.
-You’ll be free to take your business wherever there are hungry or thirsty customers, meaning if business dries up in a particular area, you’ll be able to move onto somewhere new.
-People will also have the option to book your business for things like weddings or birthdays.
+You’ll be free to take your business wherever there are hungry or thirsty customers, meaning if business dries up in a particular area, you’ll be able to move somewhere new.
+People will also have the option to book your business for events like weddings or birthdays.

 - Fixed catering business, where customers dine-in